Have you ever had a bad day, stopped what you were doing to take a deep breath, and wondered what you were doing with your life?

 You will have made tremendous progress one year from now and be on your way to great success.

-I was so busy I never took the time to actually ask myself what I wanted to do with my life.
+I was always busy and never pausing long enough to ask myself what I actually wanted from my life.

-The secret to finding your life purpose when you don’t know where to start is found in trying something new.
+If you don’t know where to start, begin by trying something new.

 Final Thoughts